jdoleary/Spellmasons/TasksCurrent.md

 # Todo
+## 2021.3.16
+- restore subsprites after load
+- Fix restore cards after disconnect
+---
+- Event.ts file where you can add content based on events that happened
 - Show health when damaged or on hover
-- Add more golem types
+- Add more golem types (tint)
   - Boss (demon)
   - Ranged (blue)
   - Fast (sand)